 Regina Finn & Simon Less' essay on independence of thought and Regulatory Capture is also relevant.

-The note about the behaviour of large regulated organisations includes a section on the principal-agent problem, which leads to shareholders and senior managers not knowing what is really going on in their organisations.
-But it is just as important to remember that regulators are themselves agents, working for a principal which is in this case the government or legislature of the day.
+The note about the behaviour of large regulated organisations includes a section on the principal-agent problem which leads to shareholders and senior managers not knowing what is really going on in their organisations.
+But regulators are themselves agents, working for a principal which is in this case the government or legislature of the day.
 The principal-agent problem accordingly raises its ugly head just as much in this structure, as it encourages regulators to enter into implicit understandings with the entities that they are supposed to be supervising.
 Such relationships are described by the participants as 'sensible', 'pragmatic' and/or 'light touch'.
 Critics characterise such behaviour as 'regulatory capture', exacerbated in the case of economic and financial regulators by their almost total dependence on their industries for the information they need to do their jobs.

 Evidence of regulatory capture includes

 (a) quality and safety regulators giving notice of inspection visits,

 (b) frequent staff interchange between regulator and industry,

 (c) the reluctance of either party to be strongly critical of the other, and